-Short sales get a bad rap from agents and, likewise, sellers and buyers, due to a plethora of myths and misconceptions.
+Short sales get a bad rap due to a plethora of myths and misconceptions.
 For every horror story detailing a nightmare short sale, you'll also find success stories.

-Here are the Top 5 misconceptions about a short sale:
+Here are the top five misconceptions about a short sale:

 - Sales Take 12 to 18 Months to Close: The fastest I have been able to close any of my Sacramento short sale listings has been in 14 days.
 But I've also represented buyers who were able to step into another buyer's position, after that buyer walked away prior to short sale approval, and close within 28 days.